What to Do In Boston - for Free!

 • Enjoy Boston parks while you're walking.
 Stroll along the Rose Kennedy Greenway from Chinatown to the North End.
 Explore HarborWalk along Boston Harbor.
 Walk (or jog) along the Esplanade next to the Charles River.
 Cut across Boston Common and the Public Garden when walking from Downtown to Back Bay, Beacon Hill to the South End.

 • Really bad weather?
 Take Boston's subway (locally called the "T").
-You can get a 7-day pass for $15.
-Once you buy the pass, you ride the T for free (so to speak) for 7 days . . . but that's not all.
+You can get a 7-day pass for not much over $20.
+Once you buy the pass, you ride the T as much as you want for 7 days . . . but that's not all.
 You can also use your pass for unlimited free rides on city buses, part of the commuter rail, and Inner Harbor ferries.

-OK, so this isn't exactly a free thing to do in Boston . . . but if you're going to shop for a souvenir anyway, you might as well get something unique at an affordable price.
+Shopping may not exactly be a free thing to do in Boston . . . but if you're going to shop for a souvenir anyway, you might as well get something unique at an affordable price.

 • From mid-May to late October, some of the area's best artisans and artists can be found on Sunday afternoons selling their creations beneath the white tents in SoWa Open Market in Boston's hip and trendy South End neighborhood.
 You'll find a wide range of mostly affordable prices.
 Want an edgy created-in-Boston t-shirt?
 This is the place to find wearable art, very cool jewelry, and loads of other have-to-have things.

 • Explore Boston's many city (and suburban) shopping malls.
 Wrentham Village specializes in discount designer wear.
 Others usually have some great bargains.
-And remember, you'll pay no sales tax on each clothing item under $175, and Massachusetts sales tax on other items is only 6.25% - so if you normally shop in a high-tax area, you can save money by shopping here.
+And remember, you'll pay no sales tax on each clothing item under $175, and Massachusetts sales tax on other items is only 6.25% - so if you normally shop in a high-tax area, you can save money by spending your money here.

 Here are a few more suggestions about what to do in Boston for free - or almost free:

 • Take a Swan Boat ride on the Lagoon in the Public Garden.
 From mid-April through much of September, this is most relaxing 15 minute ride in town, plus you'll see beautiful scenery from the water.
-Not free, but a small latte at Starbucks will cost you more.
+Not free, but cheaper than a small latte at Starbucks.

-• Enjoy the splendor of gorgeous golden and crimson leaves from about mid-September into November at these top city locations to see Boston fall foliage.
-My Fall Foliage Report gives you weekly updates and photos.
+• Enjoy the splendor of gorgeous golden and crimson leaves from about mid-September into November at these top city locations to see Boston fall foliage